Evaluation, Assessment, and Planning. Tohoku, Japan 2011 Earthquake and Tsunami, Regional Crisis and Aftermath.

 Any Crisis Communication or Emergency Manager must understand that it is impossible to prevent a disaster, but it is critically important to be prepared for it and to educate the public on the options, while continuously evaluate potential threats and promote exit strategy to minimize crisis and possible devastation for humanity.

 On March 11, 2011, a 9.1 magnitude earthquake hit Japan, 231 miles northeast of Tokyo, at a depth of 15.2 miles.
 This was the largest earthquake to ever hit Japan.
 (CNN, 2018) 10 to 30 minutes later a 33 ft (10m) massive triggered tsunami made the first landfall.
 There were many reports of tsunami waves three stories high in some parts of Japan.
 (NOAA, n.d.)
 Some reports show waves reach 130 feet high.
-Waves from the tsunami damaged the Fukushima nuclear power plant.
+Tsunami waves damaged the Fukushima nuclear power plant.

 As a result, nearly 20,000 people died and about 2,500 declared missing.
 (CNN, 2018) Deaths, according to CNN report, were caused by the initial earthquake and tsunami and by post-disaster health conditions.